EChesters/echesters.github.io/_posts/2016-08-05-advice-to-budding-coders.md

 ---
 layout: post
 title: My Advice to Budding Coders
-description: I've been teaching for what feels like forever.
-From primary school children, to teenagers, all the way to seniors.
-No matter the age of the student though, the questions for breaking into the tech industry.
-Here I offer my advice for those questions on what it means to be a programmer, and how coding fits in.
+description: I've been teaching for a long time.
+From primary school children, all the way to seniors.
+No matter the age of the student though, the questions for breaking into the tech industry remain the same.
+Here is my advice for those questions on what it means to be a programmer and how coding fits in.
 image: "/images/posts/cfg-students.jpg"
 ---